maraouf/OmniGrid/CONTRIBUTING.md

 ## Conventions you need to know

-The full conventions list is in [`CLAUDE.md`](CLAUDE.md) — please skim it before your first PR.
+A few load-bearing conventions are worth knowing before your first PR.
 The non-obvious ones:

 - **i18n is strict.** Every user-visible string in HTML / JS goes through `t('key.path')` and lives in `static/i18n/en.json`.
 Hardcoded